 The oil finishes applied to Element7 Benchmark floors incorporate 3 coats of Natural vegetable oil (not to be confused with hard-wax oils), once again an environmentally friendly finish.
 Oil is applied, penetrates the wood surface, and crystallises.
 This finish is surprisingly resistant – witness linseed oil protecting a cricket bat from the impact of a solid ball, bowled at 75mph or more.

 Cleaning and maintenance is easy.
 As above, use a damp cloth to spot clean, or a pH neutral wood floor soap solution and water to damp clean the whole floor.
-Once every 3 to 4 years a re-oil is recommended.
-If properly maintained it will last for decades – the oil keeps nourishing the wood.
+Properly maintained it will last a lifetime – the oil keeps nourishing the wood.
 Again, it will never need refinishing.

 An Element7 Wax Finish

-Natural Wax finishes hold a sentimental attraction for us all, producing that classic warm Patina that only wax can.
+Natural Wax (not hard wax) finishes hold a sentimental attraction for us all, producing that classic warm Patina that only wax can.
 Wax is popular with reclaimed floors and floors with colours that benefit from the soft sheen achieved.

 Waxed floors when new are prone to scuff marks, but as these scuff marks are buffed away with a domestic buffing machine, and the floor periodically polished, the wax hardens and the scuffing stops.
 Six months to a year later you are rewarded with an inimitable look that only wax can deliver.